University of Eswatini

-The university has eight faculties, which are located in the three campuses of the university.
+The university has eight (8) faculties, which are located in the three campuses of the university.
+These are: Kwaluseni, Luyengo and Mbabane (K, L, M).
 Luyengo campus houses the Agriculture and Consumer Sciences faculties, Mbabane campus is home to the faculty of Health Sciences, and Kwaluseni campus is the main campus.
 The University of Eswatini is mainly an undergraduate institution, offering bachelor's degrees.
 There are a few postgraduate programmes including two Ph.D. programmes.

-The head of the university is the Chancellor, who is His Majesty King Mswati III.
-Its daily management is the responsibility of the Vice Chancellor, who is Professor Justice Thwala.
-UNISWA is home to research centers and institutes.
+The head of the university is the chancellor, who is king Mswati III.
+Its daily management is the responsibility of the vice chancellor, who is professor Justice Thwala.
+UNESWA is home to research centers and institutes.

 The university also publishes research periodicals such as the UNISWA Research Journal of Agriculture, Science and Technology and the UNISWA Research Journal.

 History

 Tertiary education in Eswatini began with the establishment of the University of Basutoland, Bechuanaland and Swaziland in 1964 and continued via the University of Botswana and Swaziland between 1976 and 1982.
 It was only after the splitting of the latter institution in 1982 that the University of Swaziland (UNISWA) was finally established.
 The Swaziland Agricultural College and University Centre, which came into being in 1966, had developed independently, and it now constitutes UNESWA's Faculty of Agriculture and is situated on the Luyengo campus of the university.

 Main recipients of the courses offered are officers working for the Ministry of Agriculture and Education.

 There are two other campuses which, like Luyengo, are situated in the Mbabane/Manzini corridor in the west-central area of the country.
 The main campus is at Kwaluseni, which was financed jointly by the United Kingdom, United States, Canada, the Anglo American Corporation, and the Eswatini government.
 The campus houses the faculties of Commerce, Education, Humanities, and Science.
 The Mbabane campus houses the Faculty of Health Sciences, established in 1996.
 Certificate, diploma and degree programmes are offered in general and specialised nursing, community mental health science and environmental health services.

 Since achieving full university status in the early 1980s, UNESWA has grown in accordance with its chief mandate, which is to assist in the national development effort through manpower production.
 The output of teachers, nurses and agricultural experts has risen steadily, while the double-subject-major degrees on offer in both the humanities and the sciences have been designed to provide teachers with more than one speciality – an important qualification where teacher shortages are endemic.

 The electronic and electrical engineering programme offered by the Faculty of Science and Engineering reflects the need to rapidly develop the science and technology expertise within the country.